Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Results

-Consider first the case of impartial equilibria, in which the optimal signal structure satisfies $X=Y=g(\gamma)$.
+\paragraph{Equilibrium construction.} Consider first the case of impartial equilibria, in which the optimal signal structure satisfies $X=Y=g(\gamma)$.
 It induces both agents to exert high effort if $g(\gamma) \geq c$, and low effort if $g(\gamma)\leq c$.
-The two regimes are separate by a single threshold:
+The two regimes are separated by a single threshold:

 at which the game has two impartial equilibria.
 For all $\lambda \neq \lambda^*$, the impartial equilibrium is unique.